websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/dispatch-reference.md

 | Trigger | The name of the Dispatch Task that was executed |
 | Status | The status of the execution (e.g., *Successful*, *Failed*) |

-Click on a Log entry to also see any *Errors* and *Output* from the execution.
+Click on a Log entry to also see any errors and output from the execution.

 ### Dispatch Trigger Tab